Hitachi/ImmutableStorage/README.md

 3. Syslog client
 Your syslog client will get Immutable Storage functions without adding codes if you edit a configuration file for rsyslogd.

-## Install
-## Install Immutable Storage service
+## Install Immutable Storage Service
 ### What you'll need
 - Kubernetes such as microk8s
 - containerd for image registry
 - An Internet connection

-### 1. Install a container to your registry
+### 1. Installing an Docker Image to Your Registry
-Immutable Storage server can be installed to your registry with the following command as root or through sudo.
+The Immutable Storage Docker image can be installed to your registry with the following command as root or through sudo.

 ```sh
 ctr i import ImmutableStorage-1.0.0.tar  --base-name imms